 , just pass the right ID when creating the session.

-This lets PiMMs associate the purchase with the original click and the correct user in your database.
+This lets Pimms associate the purchase with the original click and the correct user in your database.

 Use the ID you used to create the conversion.